Transphobia in the United States: Transphobia in US culture

 Sey created a line of athletic clothing in March 2024 called XX-XY Athletics which she says is intended "to help protect women and girls from being forced to compete and share locker rooms with transgender athletes."
 A team of anti-transgender activists have joined her, including Chloe Cole, Adam Coleman, Riley Gaines, Tabia Lee, and Paula Scanlan.
 Also in March 2024, conservative blogger, Michael Shellenberger and anti-transgender group, Genspect, leaked reports about transgender care that were taken out of context and some of which contained false claims.
-Shellenberger believes that transgender people are mentally ill, unnatural and are part of "foundational woke ideologies."
+Media Matters has characterized Shellenberger's writing as portraying transgender people as mentally ill, unnatural, and part of "foundational woke ideologies."
 His newsletter "has increasingly focused on the supposed threats that trans people pose to society, including to women's sports, women in general, the family and Western civilization."
 In May 2024, Gaines used social media to show her support of a crowd booing the win of a transgender athlete in the Oregon School Activities Association (OSAA) women's 200 meter run.
 A Florida employee, and parent of a transgender athlete, at Monarch High School is still waiting as of June 2024 to find out if she will be suspended for a potential violation of the Fairness in Women's Sports Act.

 The Woman's Club of Fort Worth faced controversy when they accepted a transgender woman to the organization in November 2023.
 This led to nine members resigning and the group stating that they are currently not prepared to "formally address the matter of admitting transgender women."

 In early 2024, Best Buy was contacted by the National Center for Public Policy Research (NCPPR), a conservative think tank, over donations the company had made to LGBTQ groups, such as The Trevor Project and GLAAD.
 NCPPR accused Best Buy of donating to groups they believe are "seeking to mutilate the reproductive organs of children before they finish puberty," and that donations to LGBTQ groups was out of the scope of an electronics company.
 After NCPPR went after Best Buy, the company agreed to "screen" their donations and their pages supporting LGBTQ people were taken down.
 Because NCPPR is a shareholder of Best Buy, they were able to threaten monetary sanctions against the company and they filed a complaint with the SEC.